putriz/lab3part1/lab2.md

 https://github.com/Robmaister/SharpNav    | Yes | The MIT License (MIT) https://en.wikipedia.org/wiki/MIT_License
 https://github.com/bocaaust/CrowdCop      | Yes | Apache License Version 2.0, January 2004 http://www.apache.org/licenses/
 https://github.com/Behemyth/LifeSim       | Yes | The MIT License (MIT) https://en.wikipedia.org/wiki/MIT_License

+####10.
+Five sentences about choosing a project to work in this course and who will the users and the license that will be chosen.

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a http://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution 4.0 International License.